How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 Specialization

-There are other online buyers out there that will take you diamond engagement ring … and a bunch of other items.
-In other words, they’re not fully focused on the diamond and jewelry industry.
+Other online buyers out there will take your diamond engagement ring … and a bunch of other items.
+In other words, they’re not entirely focused on the diamond and jewelry industry.
 At White Pine, that’s all we do.
 Remember all those diamond-specific services we mentioned earlier?
 We don’t just buy and sell diamonds.
-We also do diamond sorting, custom work, settings, special orders, we’ll even test if your diamonds are real or not.
+We also do diamond sorting, custom work, settings, and special orders; we’ll even test whether your diamonds are natural.

 We think it’s a pretty easy choice.
 But don’t just take our word for it.
-Check out our customer reviews and see why so many people prefer White Pine as their diamond buyer of choice.
+Check out our customer reviews and see why many people prefer White Pine as their diamond buyer.

 How to Prepare Your Engagement Ring for Sale